OctopusDeploy/docs/docs/how-to/expose-the-octopus-web-portal-over-https.md

 The Octopus web portal is the main interface that your team will use to interact with the Octopus Deploy server.
 During installation, you'll choose a port number for the server to listen on, and it uses HTTP by default.
 However, Octopus can also be configured to run on HTTPS.

-## Changing your web portal bindings
+## Changing your web portal bindings {#ExposetheOctopuswebportaloverHTTPS-Changingyourwebportalbindings}

 The following steps will show how to configure Octopus to listen on HTTPS.